lovef/style-guide/README.md

-# Style guide for Android Studio
+# Style guide for Android Studio and IntelliJ